vivmagarwal/dotfiles/README.md

 ### Machine Learning Development
 - within fish shell just run `mlenv` (alias of `conda activate mlenv`)

+### Node development
+- within any shell, just run `fnm use 18` (whatever version of node you prefer to install & use)

 ## Customization

 - **Brewfile**: Add or remove Homebrew packages and casks as needed.